C# PDF generation quick start guide

 }

-In BuildTableContent, I create a simple table.
+In the BuildTableContent, I create a simple table.
 The table displays trivial information about months in the year 2024.
 For a start, I define three columns with relative widths.
 The left- and the rightmost columns will be 4 times wider than the column in the middle.

 The code also defines the header for the table.
 It does so by adding header cells and specifying text and background color for each cell.
 When the table does not fit onto one page, the header gets repeated on each page occupied by the table.
 You can see this in the resulting PDF document with table.
 In the document, the table starts on the second page and continues on the third one.